In this article we will show how to connect to Cosmos DB (API for MongoDB) and how to visualize an existing database structure.

 A new database connection is created.
 Now just click on the Connect and load existing database structure link.

 Moon Modeler will load the information from the database and create the project including the diagram.
-Example of the newly created project with labels added:

 Editing connection properties